Twins: double the fun, double the cuteness, double the cuddles!

 - Start working on a clock-based schedule very early.
 For singleton babies, we don’t recommend paying much attention to the clock until about 5 or 6 months of age.
 But for twins, our advice is much different: start paying attention to the clock starting around 4-6 weeks.
 Remember, you are only one person: you cannot be expected to juggle two different feeding and nap schedules indefinitely.
 That would wear anyone out!
 Instead, it’s important that you start work early on timing up each twin’s nap and feeding schedule as best you can.
 Yes, you will have days that are off and out-of-sync, but that’s okay – if you work towards predictability from the start, you’ll be rewarded down the road when you have both babies eating and sleeping at roughly the same times.

 - Sleep coach early.
-Now, take this with a grain of salt; if sleep is going okay for you, then don’t feel pushed into sleep coaching before you’re ready.
+Now, take this with a grain of salt.
+If sleep is going okay for you, then don’t feel pushed into sleep coaching before you’re ready.
 All families have to work on sleep at their own paces.
-However, in our experience, sleep problems with twins aren’t merely twice as hard as sleep problems with a singleton; no, they’re about 15 times as hard.
-Getting up with TWO babies at night, and managing short (or missed) naps with TWO tiny little ones is exponentially more exhausting than doing that with just one child.
+However, in our experience, sleep problems with twins aren’t merely twice as hard as sleep problems with a singleton.
+No, they’re about 15 times as hard.
+Getting up with TWO babies at night, and managing double the sleep regressions or short (or missed) naps with TWO tiny little ones is exponentially more exhausting than doing that with just one child.
 And that’s why many parents of twins decide that, for their own mental and physical health, they have to sleep train ASAP.